So until that’s fixed i’m using my other computer with Rouvy. Rouvy is quite nice, really enjoying it.

 Zwift is totally lacking in the bike customising department.
 Why can’t i put aero bars on a Canyon Aeroad for example and why can’t i get a disc wheel like some of the older riders have?
 It’s totally fucked up!
 And where are 2018’s bikes and wheel sets?
 Why isn’t Zwift getting these big bike companies in on the act and advertising on Zwift instead of hiking the prices for users?

 Zwift is totally lacking in the kit customising options also.
-Why haven’t they allowed people to design their own kits once they acheive a certain number of points?
+Why haven’t they allowed people to design their own kits once they achieve a certain number of points?
 We’ve done enough riding and paid enough money to Zwift for us to have some simple benefits.
 Or Zwift could even add a charge of $10 for your own kit designs.
 Just make up a simple template download that you can play around with and upload with your $10 and everyone’s a winner!
 More revenue for Zwift and more happy Zwifters.

 The shit i don’t want on my customising lists i can’t delete or get rid of.
-Why do i have to have loads of kits and bikes and wheels and stuff that i don’t want or will ever use that i have to contiuously scroll through to find the stuff i want to use that ride?
+Why do i have to have loads of kits and bikes and wheels and stuff that i don’t want or will ever use that i have to continuously scroll through to find the stuff i want to use that ride?

 Zwift set up a customer suggestion forum, yet Zwift never bother to answer hardly any of the suggestions.
 What’s the point of setting the damn thing up if they aren’t going to engage with their customers and start taking some notice of what we want?